 What is an Ultrasound?

-What to expect from an Ultrasound?
+What can I expect during an Ultrasound?

 What do you need to bring to your appointment?